DougDoug: Philanthropy

 Wreden has hosted annual charity livestreams to raise money for the Monterey Bay Aquarium since the 20th birthday of a sea otter at the aquarium named Rosa.
 The amount raised increased yearly, reaching over $14,000 in 2021, $100,000 in 2022, and over $300,000 for Rosa's 24th birthday in 2023.

 Rosa died in June 2024.
 Wreden held his 2024 fundraiser stream in remembrance of Rosa, which raised over $620,000 for the Monterey Bay Aquarium.
 As of 2024, Wreden and his community have raised over $1,000,000 for the Monterey Bay Aquarium.
-In 2025, Wreden published a parodic book titled Doug: A DougDoug Story; the book consists primarily of the word "Doug" repeated throughout, and all profits from book sales are dedicated to the Monterey Bay Aquarium.
+In 2025, Wreden published a parodic book titled Doug: A DougDoug Story; the book consists primarily of the word "Doug" repeated throughout, and all profits from book sales are dedicated to the Monterey Bay Aquarium for the book's first year of publication.

+As of August 2026, Wreden does not plan to hold a charity event for Monterey Bay Aquarium in 2026.
+He still plans to make a substantial personal donation to the aquarium, as well as donating all revenue from on-stream donations and subscriptions for the month of September.

 Podcasting

-In March of 2025, Wreden launched the Lemonade Stand podcast with Brandon Ewing and Aiden McCaig, focusing on business, tech, and politics.
-Lemonade Stand is partnered with Vox Media as of October of 2025.
+In March 2025, Wreden launched the Lemonade Stand podcast with Brandon Ewing and Aiden McCaig, focusing on business, tech, and politics.
+Lemonade Stand is partnered with Vox Media as of October 2025.